wmohammedw/Mohammed_Portfolio/README.md

 ## Project 4: Defected fruit detection
 ### Project Overview:

+The project involves an AI model designed to classify defective fruits.
+The primary objective is to determine, through image analysis, whether the fruit captured by the camera is defective or not.
+Upon making this classification, the system then directs the fruit to a designated path based on the prediction.
+The AI model leverages its training data to recognize visual cues and patterns associated with defects in fruits.
+Real-time processing of images from the camera enables quick and accurate identification of any flaws.
+The subsequent action, such as sorting the fruit based on the prediction, contributes to the overall efficiency and quality control in fruit processing or distribution systems.

+Tools:
+1. Google Collab

+Python libraries:
+1. Tensorflow
+2. Flask
+3. Scikit-learn
+4. OpenCV

 ## Project 5: Road tracking
 ### Project Overview:

+Tracking objects on the road is a crucial task, particularly in modern vehicles.
+The project focuses on monitoring and predicting the direction of moving objects situated in front of the car.
+The primary goal is to provide drivers with the ability to promptly detect any potential oncoming obstacles, enabling them to make swift decisions for enhanced safety.
+By implementing an optical flow algorithm, the system continuously analyzes the movement of objects within the car's vicinity.
+This real-time tracking capability empowers drivers with valuable information, aiding them in anticipating potential hazards and making informed decisions promptly.
+Ultimately, the project aims to improve overall road safety by providing drivers with a proactive tool for better situational awareness.

+Tools:
+1. VSCode

+Python libraries:
+1. OpenCV
+2. Numpy
+3. Scikit-image

 ## Project 6: image matching
 ### Project Overview: